lilygoose89/rosy-cheeks/_posts/2017-12-14-title-for-your-post-keep-it-short-and-include-keywords.md

 ---
 layout: posts
-title: Default Post in Markdown
-description: This post is a placeholder to define styles for new posts to be built off of.
+title: Title for Your Post Keep it Short and Include Keywords
+description: Type in a brief description here.
+This will show up in Google
 date: 2017-12-14 00:00:00
-author:
+author: Fuji
 hero_image: 'https://static.pexels.com/photos/372882/pexels-photo-372882.jpeg'
-keywords:
+keywords: >-
+  keywords separated by commas like, restaurant, eat healthy, rosy cheeks chiang mai
 ---